About the Project

-The successful candidate should have (or expect to achieve) a minimum of a UK Honours degree at 2.1 or above (or equivalent) in a relevant subject of both Earth and Social Sciences (e.g. Physical and Human Geography, Geophysics, Hazard).
+The successful candidate should have (or expect to achieve) a minimum of a UK Honours degree at 2.1 or above (or equivalent) in a relevant subject (e.g. Transport Studies, Civil Engineering, Geography, Planning).
 Applicants with a minimum of a 2.2 Honours degree may be considered provided they have a Distinction at Masters level.